seyhunsaral/zbrac/README.md

 ## Contributing
 Guidelines for contributing will be available soon.

-[1] :  pronounced ˈzibrək, like zebra (that's where the logo comes from)
+[1] :  The name zBrac is a portmanteau of "zTree Brackets".
+It is pronounced ˈzibrək, like zebra (that's where the logo comes from)